Emotional health assessment and treatment for UCSF employees

 - A curated collection of online self-management tools (webinars, apps, videos, and other resources)

-- Timely access to assessment and ongoing clinical care as needed for those experiencing moderate to severe symptoms
+- Timely access to assessment and ongoing clinical care as needed for those experiencing moderate to severe symptoms, including individual and group therapy

 - Interventions for specific groups in need of specialized support (front-line providers, staff who have tested positive for COVID-19, etc.)